 - 3.2.1 It is the responsibility of the developers, architects, engineers, builders and others engaged in the design and construction of buildings to be conversant with the statutory requirements pertaining to the Buildability Framework.
 Designers and builders should familiarise themselves with the Buildable Design Appraisal System (BDAS) and Constructability Appraisal System (CAS) respectively to enable them to consider a wider range of construction systems, methods, technologies, materials and products to meet the requirement for minimum Buildable Design Score and Constructability Score.
-They should also be familiar with the requirements for outcome-based solutions (deemed acceptable solutions and open solution) should they choose to adopt any of them instead of complying with the minimum legislated scores for their developments. - 3.2.2 The developer shall engage the appropriate Qualified Persons (QPs) to carry out buildable design.
-The QP for Architectural Works and the QP for Structural Works shall be responsible for ensuring that the Buildable Design Score requirement is met.
-Where applicable, the QPs shall also be responsible for ensuring that the mandatory buildable systems and standard dimensions/components as set out in Annex A Section 2 are adopted for the building works; and that the high impact productive technologies imposed on developments under the Government Land Sales (GLS) Programme as set out in Annex A Sections 3 to 7 are adopted and have met the minimum requirements.
-The QPs shall also jointly declare the Buildable Design Score achieved.
-The QPs shall also jointly declare the Buildable Design Score achieved for the building works as completed (referred to as the record plans of Buildable Design Score). - 3.2.3 The builder shall be responsible for ensuring that the Constructability Score requirement is met.
+They should also be familiar with the requirements for outcome-based solutions (deemed acceptable solutions and open solution) should they choose to adopt any of them instead of complying with the minimum legislated scores for their developments. - 3.2.2 The developer shall engage the appropriate Qualified Persons (QPs) and Professional Engineers (PEs) to carry out buildable design.
+The QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works shall be responsible for ensuring that the Buildable Design Score requirement is met.
+Where applicable, the QPs and PEs shall also be responsible for ensuring that the mandatory buildable systems and standard dimensions/components as set out in Annex A Sections 2 to 6 are adopted for the building works; and that the high impact productive technologies imposed on developments under the Government Land Sales (GLS) Programme as set out in Annex A Section 7 are adopted and have met the minimum requirements.
+The QPs and PEs shall also jointly declare the Buildable Design Score achieved for the building works as completed (referred to as the record plans of Buildable Design Score). - 3.2.3 The builder shall be responsible for ensuring that the Constructability Score requirement is met.
 The builder shall declare the Constructability Score achieved.
-The builder shall also declare on the Certificate of Compliance of Constructability Score. - 3.2.4 Where an outcome-based solution is adopted, the QPs and the builder shall be responsible for ensuring that the high prefabrication requirements or the productivity improvement outcome is met.
+The builder shall also declare on the Certificate of Compliance of Constructability Score. - 3.2.4 Where an outcome-based solution is adopted, the QPs, the PEs and the builder shall be responsible for ensuring that the requirements for DfMA or high prefabrication level together with system formwork or the productivity improvement outcome, as the case may be, are met.